CarbonSft/Xfx.Controls/readme.md

 # Xamarin Forms Extended Controls

+This fork is to make latest releases of https://github.com/XamFormsExtended/Xfx.Controls since it has been already archived without a release with the most recent updates.

 *Description*
 Xfx Controls are just a few controls that differ from the baked in Xamarin.Forms Controls.